dubst3pp4/dubst3pp4.github.io/content/post/2017-09-30-why-i-use-object-pascal.md

 draft: true

 ---
+Pascal is considered by many programers as an old language from the past.
+And although it is in fact one of the older programming languages, it has greatly evolved into modern, full featured language over the last decades.<!--more-->

-Pascal is one of the older programming languages that are used today.
-Older in this context means, that it was initially developed in 1969 by Dr. Niklaus Wirth on the ETH of Zurich.
-Despite the fact, that it is now older than 40(!) years, the language has greatly involved in the last decades.
-All of the features that are required by a modern programming language are supported by Pascal, too.<!--more-->
+Pascal was initially developed in 1969 by Dr. Niklaus Wirth on the ETH of Zurich.
+It was used as a teaching language as well as language for business applications (it was the primary language of choice for MacOS classic development - Photoshop 1 was developed in Pascal, too).

 Pascal was standardized as an ISO standard in the early 90s.
-Unlike other languages, there were different Pascal dialects and compilers since the beginning.
-One of the most favourite versions, which made Pascal one of the most well-known and widespread programming languages of the 80s and the early 90s, was Turbo Pascal.[^1] Today there are two major implementations: **Delphi™**, the official Turbo Pascal successor, and **Free Pascal**.
+But unlike other languages, there were different Pascal dialects and compilers since the very beginning.
+One of the most favourite versions, which made Pascal one of the most well-known and widespread programming languages of the 80s and the early 90s, was Borlands Turbo Pascal.[^1]

+Today there are two major implementations: **Delphi™**, the official Turbo Pascal successor, and **Free Pascal**.

-Delphi is a Rapid Application Development (RAD) environment, which consists of the Object Pascal language, a powerful and fast compiler, a large runtime-library (RTL) and a designer for Graphical User Interfaces (GUI).
+Delphi is a Rapid Application Development (RAD) environment, which consists of the Object Pascal language, a powerful and fast compiler, a large runtime-library (RTL) and a designer for crossplatform Graphical User Interfaces (GUI).
 Delphi runs only on Windows, but can compile programs for GNU/Linux, MacOS, Windows, iOS and Android, too.

 [Free Pascal](http://www.freepascal.org) is a free, Open Source implementation of the Object Pascal language.
 It consists of the language, the compiler and a runtime-library - but does not include the RAD-tools which made Delphi famous.
 But thanks to some Free Pascal enthusiasts, the [Lazarus IDE](http://www.lazarus-ide.org) was developed as a powerful RAD environment especially for Free Pascal.
 Both, Free Pascal *and* Lazarus, are highly cross-platform and can run on and compile for different systems, among them are GNU/Linux, Windows, MacOS, BSD.